-The tow strap comes with a two-year warranty and can be used with pickup trucks, SUVs, ATVs, vans, boats, off-road cars, emergencies, water sports, and more.
+The tow strap comes with a lifetime warranty and can be used with pickup trucks, SUVs, ATVs, vans, boats, off-road cars, emergencies, water sports, and more.

 Available in a variety of sizes is GearAmerica’s heavy duty strap.
-Buyers can choose from 3-inch wide by 8-feet long, 3-inch wide by 20-feet long, and 4-inch wide by 30-feet long.
+Buyers can choose from 3-inch wide by 8-feet long, 3-inch wide by 20-feet long, 4-inch wide by 10-feet long, and 4-inch wide by 30-feet long.
 The company also offers bundles of different sizes, or certain straps in pairs.
 Rugged and weather resistant, GearAmerica’s strap features protective sleeves to prevent wear and tear, military grade webbing that withstands extreme loads and temperatures (-40°F to 215°F), as well as triple-reinforced loops to protect against abrasion.

 The 3-inch wide by 8-foot long version of this strap has been lab tested up to 35,000 lbs, while the 20-foot long version is rated at 35,054 lbs.
 The 4-inch wide by 30-feet long strap has been tested to 41,455 lbs.

 Constructed from high tensile 100-percent polyester, this strap is mildew, moisture, and UV resistant.
-Each strap comes with a convenient velcro tie and heavy duty storage bag that supports up to 12 lbs.
+Each strap comes with a convenient velcro tie and storage bag.

 This product has been lab tested to support up to 35,000 lbs and comes with a lifetime guarantee.
 More importantly, GearAmerica donates 10 percent of its profits to the St. Jude Children’s Research Hospital.